Learning from the UKCP Complaints and Conduct Process

 It is useful to have information about what happens in the event of your illness or death.
 Who will be responsible for your clients and how will their confidentiality be respected.

 This would include requiring a client to attend sessions free from the effects/influence of alcohol and drugs.

 You may want to include a provision that you take notes and they are kept securely, for a period in accordance with data protection legislation.

-The applicability of complaints procedure/UKCP Ethical Principles and Code of Professional Conduct
+The applicability of complaints procedure/UKCP code of ethics

 Mention your professional membership and that you abide by and are subject to the UKCP’s complaints process and code of ethics.

 Given that confidentiality is a trigger for complaints, the client should be informed of circumstances in which the therapist may have to breach confidentiality.

 If you decide to have a confidentiality provision, we recommend that you have a general provision which reassures the client that the psychotherapeutic relationship is confidential except in the following circumstances:

 - Client’s safety or safety of others is at risk